-- Fall Term: Starts in early September and ends in mid-December
+- Fall: Starts in early September and ends in mid-December

-- Spring Term: Starts in early January and ends in late June.
+- Spring*: Starts in early January and ends in late June.

 Students live in residence halls.
-Unless otherwise specified, it will not be necessary to bring sheets, pillows, blankets, etc. The on-site coordinator will email students at least one month before they arrive in Barcelona to give them the exact information of their housing arrangement (i.e., a brief description as well as their address and phone number).
+Unless otherwise specified, it will not be necessary to bring sheets, pillows, blankets, etc. The BC resident director will email students at least one month before they arrive in Barcelona to give them the exact information of their housing arrangement (i.e., a brief description as well as their address and phone number).

-Students will have the option to cook in your dorm or eat in the UPF cafeteria.
+Students have the option to cook in their residence hall or eat in the UPF cafeteria.

 Student associations (as well as international associations like AIESEC) offer activities such as sports competitions, cultural visits in Barcelona and surrounding areas, as well as meals and social activities.
-The BC on-site coordinator also organizes many monthly cultural activities in and around Barcelona to take advantage of the rich cultural offerings in the area, such as:
+The BC resident director also organizes many monthly cultural activities in and around Barcelona to take advantage of the rich cultural offerings in the area, such as: